pmandros/node2vec2rank/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps:
+To get a local copy up and running follow steps below.

 ### Prerequisites

-* It is recommended to create a new virtual enviroment with [conda](https://www.anaconda.com/)
+It is recommended to create a new virtual enviroment with [conda](https://www.anaconda.com/).

 ### Installation